FlawedPerfection/FinalProjectMobile/README.md

 # FinalProject
 MobileGUIFinalProject
-This is the first milestone for the final project
+The first milestone is listed as FirstSubmissionFinalProject